Published

 Gold starts locked inside quartz veins and sulfide minerals deep in mountains.
 Over millions of years, weather does the work for us.
 Freeze-thaw cycles crack the rock.
 Rain dissolves softer minerals.
 Roots pry apart boulders.
 Sulfides oxidize and rust away, releasing the gold trapped inside them.
 Eventually, chunks of gold-bearing quartz break free and tumble into creeks.
 Water grinds away the quartz, and the gold — being incredibly dense — sinks to the bottom of whatever waterway it lands in.

-Here’s what makes gold weird: it’s 19 times denser than water.
+Here’s what makes gold weird: it’s 19.3 times denser than water and about 7 times denser than the sand and gravel around it.
 For perspective, a golf ball-sized piece of gold weighs about 4 pounds.
 That density means gold behaves completely differently than everything around it.
 While sand and gravel wash downstream during floods, gold drops out of the current fast.
 It works its way down through gravel until it hits bedrock and gets stuck.

 That’s your placer deposit.
 Nature pre-concentrated it for you.
 Your job is to find where it piled up and get it into a pan.